thentenaar/rack-autocrud/README.md

 rack-autocrud
 =============

-Rack middleware that works with Sinatra and DataMapper to dynamically create CRUD endpoints and routes based on models.
+Rack middleware that works with Sinatra to dynamically create CRUD endpoints and routes based on models.
 It ain't perfect, but it works.

 These generated CRUD routes are assumed to return a Rack response.